Example: HTTPS Proxy Action with an HTTP Content Action

 This example shows how to configure an HTTPS proxy with an HTTP content action to direct inbound requests to different internal web servers based on the content of the HTTP host header and the path in the decrypted HTTP request.
 This type of routing is sometimes referred to as host header redirect.

 This example does not include all steps required to configure a content action.
-For detailed configuration steps, see Configure HTTP Content Actions.
+For detailed configuration steps, go to Configure HTTP Content Actions.

 In this example, an organization has two web servers on the private network and they want to use a single public IP address for inbound HTTPS connections both servers.